The extended safe storage of plutonium takes place

 facility underwent stringent, well-documented earthquake

-and structural upgrades during the reactor restart campaign
+and structural upgrades during the restart campaign of the

 - It